savethekiddes/RapydML-ng/README.md

 Loops and Code Reuse
 --------------------
 We can pass in attributes as if they're arguments in a function call.
-We can already see that RapydML-ng code is shorter and cleaner, but this becomes even more apparent in larger HTML files.
+We can already see that RapydML code is shorter and cleaner, but this becomes even more apparent in larger HTML files.
 Let us add a few images to our page to show that we support all major browsers, for example.
 We'll need to modify our content div as follows:

 	<div id="content">
 		I haven't yet put anything on this page